lgbouma/goumlab/content/blog/learning/orbitsUpdate.md

 ![900]({attach}/blog/images/main900.png)
 ![1000]({attach}/blog/images/main1000.png)

+In other news (and very exciting news for me), I've joined forces with [Josh Winn](http://web.mit.edu/~jwinn/www/) and the TESS team.
+I will be writing about this at some length as we move forward.

+Onward!

 To-do for building the website:

   1. Add comments!
-  2. Actually write an update post on grad-school and research related topics.
+  2. Actually write a proper update post on grad-school and research related topics.
   3. Write a blog post about Charles Adler's cool OoM book.